brittybidari/FashionRecSys/README.md

 week 12
 wrapping up the deployment

-week15
-worked on presentation
-submitted the ppt,report,code in moodle uploading the working model to cloud.
+week13
+updated the project in a global repository